Dave-team/Knowledge-base/Principles.md

 - Get good quality sleep
 - Take care of appearance/body/skin and hygiene
 - Good ergonomic posture and general confident body language

+### Mental
+- Being in the present moment through mindfulness and meditation
-- Mental health: strong self awareness (e.g. through journalling and reflecting on life) and meditation
+- In touch with my feelings through CBT, journalling and reflection
+- Mind development through reading, curiosity

 ### Career
 - Act as if I'm Head of BI: have the confidence and take the ownership that comes with the role